javproj/ASDLookup/README.md

     -- Potentially integrate with GSX API for a live list of ASD versions

     Recently Fixed:
-    -- Made checkASD function more efficient using the eval() method
+    -- Made checkASD() more efficient using the eval() method -- Updated printComputer() to handle for if no computer is found -- Updated checkASD() to initialize "returned" variable

     Adding an ASD version:
     -- Note: Follow the same format as all other versions